habiba-imran/C-DSA-LAB-CODES/Week2/README2.md

 ## 🚀 Learning Outcomes
 - Understanding **stack operations** in C++.
-- Implementing **dynamic memory allocation** for flexible memory handling.
+- Implementing **dynamic memory allocation** for the flexible memory handling.
 - Using **stacks for practical applications** like string reversal and expression validation.

 ---